ZaheedaT/llm-rag-chatbot/README.md

 ## Data
 The Hospital System Data is stored in CSV files, namely:
 `hospitals.csv`,`patients.csv` ,`payers.csv`, `physicians.csv` , `reviews.csv` , `visits.csv`

 All of the data in this app a used synthetically generated, and much of it was derived from a popular [health care dataset](https://www.kaggle.com/datasets/prasad22/healthcare-dataset) on Kaggle.
-This data specifically comes from https://realpython.com/
+This data specifically, comes from https://realpython.com

 To store our CSV tabular data, this app uses a Graph Database rather than a Relational Database.